sdsc/sdsc-summer-institute-2018/0_preparation/0_getting_started/README.md

-# Preparing for the Summer Institute:  Class accounts
+# Preparing for the Summer Institute:  C

+## Setting up your class account:

 We are asking all attendees to use the training accounts that we will be providing, even if you already have your own account.
 This will minimize problems related to custom configurations (e.g. environment variables, choice of shell, etc.) that may cause some of the hands-on examples to break and gives participants access to the Comet reservation created for the workshop.